Northern Rivers becomes medicinal cannabis powerhouse

-The Northern Star takes at where the three big projects are at.
+The Northern Star takes at where the four big projects are at.

 A development application for a "state-of-the-art" $6.5million medical cannabis farm at Binna Burra, near Bangalow has been given the green tick by the council.